avafinger/bpi-m64-firmware/readme.md

 - FA's script ideas
 - linux-sunxi (http://linux-sunxi.org)
 - Jemk (https://github.com/jemk/cedrus)
+- Armbian tips
 - @lex (Alexander Finger)

-This Image is intended to run with other A64 boards with or without eMMC just by updating the Device Tree Blob with specific settings for different board.
+This Image is intended to run on others A64 boards with or without eMMC just by updating the Device Tree Blob with specific settings for different board.

-Things that work with this Image
+Things that works with this Image
 --------------------------------

-- Firefox
+- Firefox (64 bit) - stock version
 - Guvcview
-- MJPG-streamer
+- MJPG-streamer (unstable - removed)
 - ffmepg 3.14 with cedrus (H264 encoding)

 Things you will not find in this image